danielmadii/GirlfriendGPT/README.md

 <p align="center">
   <b>Let AI reply to your WhatsApp messages — in your own voice.</b><br/>
-  GirlfriendGPT reads WhatsApp Web and drafts or auto-sends replies that sound exactly like you, powered by GPT-4o.
+  GirlfriendGPT reads WhatsApp Web and drafts or auto-sends replies that sound exactly like you.
 </p>

 <p align="center">